soflyy/breakdance-developer-docs/menu/menu.md

 isMobile() => boolean
 ```

-Determine wheter the menu is showing the mobile version.
+Determine whether the menu is showing the mobile version.

 ### isVertical()